Painting the Town Red | Havana’s Exploding Street Art Scene

 Cuba’s revolutionary iconography is also an important influence.
 It was the only thing that was there before our street art.
 In the 60s, the revolutionary street art was really interesting, and the history is interesting too.
 When the Soviets came with their propaganda slogans, they actually used the same local artists from before the revolution – the guys who did the advertising for American companies that were based here in Cuba.

 Street art is becoming more accepted, and we’d love to see it becoming more popular and growing.
 But it’s still illegal.
-If you got caught you’d get taken to jail and then they’d fine you US$500-1000 which is a lot of money here, considering the average monthly wage.
+If you got caught you’d get taken to jail and then they’d fine you 5,000 Cuban Pesos or US$200 which is a lot of money here, considering the average monthly wage is US$40.

-Henrik von Celsing is a part of the team behind Dirty Havana Apparel, and is based in Havana, Cuba.
+Henrik von Celsing is a part of the team behind Centro Apparel, and is based in Havana, Cuba.
+[Editor's note: Since this article was first published, the name of the brand has changed from Dirty Havana Apparel to Centro for legal reasons - the article has been amended accordingly]

-Mr MYL & 2+2=5’s first collection with Dirty Havana Apparel is coming soon.
-Visit dha.community for details.
+Mr MYL & 2+2=5’s first collection with Centro is coming soon.
+Visit centrohav.com for details.